Tiberius Claudius Balbilus: Family and issue

 The identity of the wife of Balbilus is unknown; most probably she was a Greek noblewoman from the aristocracy of the Roman Near East.
 There is a possibility that the wife of Balbilus may have been royalty, possibly Commagenian.
 By his wife Balbilus had a daughter called Claudia Capitolina.
 The nomen Claudia she inherited from her father's family while the Cognomen Capitolina, she may have inherited from her mother's family.

 In 64, Capitolina married her cousin, Gaius Julius Archelaus Antiochus Epiphanes, son of King Antiochus IV of Commagene, and his sister-wife, Queen Iotapa.
 Capitolina bore Epiphanes one son, called Gaius Julius Antiochus Epiphanes Philopappos and one daughter, called Julia Balbilla.

 Balbilus has two further namesakes the Emesene Priests of the cult of El-Gebal in Rome, Tiberius Julius Balbillus and his relative, Titus Julius Balbillus who lived in the second half of the 2nd century and the first half of the 3rd century.
-Like Balbilus, both were descendants of the King Antiochus I Theos of Commagene, through Balbilus’ maternal uncle Iotapa who married into the Emesene dynasty.
+Like Balbilus, both were descendants of the King Antiochus I of Commagene, through Balbilus’ maternal aunt Iotapa who married into the Emesene dynasty.